pulumi/docs/content/docs/reference/pkg/gcp/compute/autoscalar.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Name of the resource.
-The name must be 1-63 characters long and match the regular expression
-'[a-z]([-a-z0-9]*[a-z0-9])?' which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
+    <dd>{{% md %}}The identifier (type) of the Stackdriver Monitoring metric.
+The metric cannot have negative values.
+The metric must have a value type of INT64 or DOUBLE.
 {{% /md %}}</dd>

     <dt class="property-optional"